cmaion/polar/README.md

 ## Usage
-List and download single raw files from the Polar watch, connected through USB:
+List and download raw files from the Polar watch, connected through USB:

 ```sh
 $ polar_ftp DIR </path/to/directory>